marcooliveira/node-drone-flyer/README.md

 - **cross**: stop and hover in place.
 - **direccional keys**: flip left, right, ahead and behind respectively.
 - **triangle**: calibrate the magnetometer.
 Will cause the drone to yaw 360 degrees in place.
+- **square**: recover form emergency mode after the drone has crashed or been flipped over.

 ### Monitor